openrewrite/rewrite-docs/concepts-and-explanations/recipes.md

 }
 ```

 This recipe accepts two configuration parameters via its constructor.
-Recipes may be linked together with many other recipes and run in a variety of orders, contexts, and number of cycles.
+Recipes may be linked together with many other recipes and run in a variety of orders, and contexts.
 Making your recipes immutable, as this one is, is a strongly recommended best practice.
 Any mutable state should be local to the visitor, a fresh instance of which should be returned from each invocation of `getVisitor()`.

 ### Linking Recipes Together